1 9 6 3 – 1 9 8 9 (UK)

 Sylvester McCoy’s stint as Doctor #7 had its moments – notably ‘The Curse of Fenric’ which featured vampires and Nicholas Parsons as a troubled vicar.

 And over the years, the Doctor has faced a grisly assortment of adversaries including Cybermen (pictured below), Ice Warriors, Sensorites, Voords, Krotons, Autons, Zygons, Sea Devils, Urbankans, Draconians, Silurians, Sontarans, Mara, Yeti, Terileptils, Mummies, and everyone’s favourite cruet set, the Daleks.

 The Daleks are probably the scariest memory of my childhood with their menacing cries of “exterminate! ex-ter-min-ate!” much imitated by me and my friends with saucepans or laundry baskets on our heads!

 There were complaints about the Cybermen being too frightening, and the use of vampire bats in a 1980 episode prompted an outcry from the RSPCA and led to questions being asked in Parliament.

-The Doctor also had a succession of female assistants, mostly stereotyped as helpless women (such as Jo Grant) who added a bit of sexiness to the show.
+The Doctor also had a succession of female assistants, mostly stereotyped as helpless women – such as the accident-prone Jo Grant (Katy Manning) – who added a bit of sexiness to the show.